ton-play/playdeck-integration-guide/README.md

 // The method works one-way and does not require reading the response.
 // Set `force` flag to `true` if the high score is allowed to decrease.
 // This can be useful when fixing mistakes or banning cheaters
+//
+// It is supported only in gameapp games

 const { parent } = window;